art1373/Pleo-FrontChallenge/README.md

 I used Reactjs and got use of <=> 16 version features Hooks. also used Sass as a css preprocessor and Context Api as my state manager. the project is fully responsive and I add a little sidebar for visual consistency.<br /> I also designed and implemented the Card of the expenses myself.
 The user can see all listing expenses, can filter them via search and different Currencies can Add Comment and Upload Receipts as well.I used netlify CD for deployment (the api should run locally though) and Buddy Pipeline to run the CI/CD Tests as well.
-I also deployed to Travis CI.
+I also deployed to Circle CI.
 ## How long did it take?
   it took me About a Week with my daytime dev job. it could have been shorter but I did my best :).